 Read on to learn the truth about three common myths surrounding the TCPA and your text messaging program.

 Myth #1: You Must Always Obtain Prior Written Consent to Text Patients

 Truth: When the FCC strengthened TCPA regulations in 2012, they began requiring businesses to collect prior express written consent before sending automated telemarketing messages to consumers.
 However, healthcare-related messages—including text messages—are specifically exempt from collecting prior express written consent because they are not telemarketing messages.

-Myth #2: The TCPA Prohibits Healthcare Organizations from Leveraging Text Message Programs
+Myth #2: The TCPA Prohibits Healthcare Organizations from Leveraging Text messaging Programs

-Truth: Fortunately, the healthcare industry is one of the least restricted industries for messages under the TCPA.
-In fact, the Federal Communications Commission (FCC) issued a healthcare exception in 2012 that allows healthcare organizations to deliver healthcare-relevant information via phone calls and text message programs, including:
+Truth: Fortunately, healthcare is one of the least restricted industries for messages under the TCPA.
+In fact, the Federal Communications Commission (FCC) issued a healthcare exception in 2012 that allows healthcare organizations to deliver healthcare-relevant information via phone calls and text messaging programs, including:

 - Appointment or exam confirmations and reminders

 - Post-discharge follow-up

 It’s important to note that in order to abide by the exception, the content in text messaging programs may NOT be related to promotional marketing or financial collection.
 Rather, messaging in a physician text message program must be specifically relevant to the patient’s health and wellness, adhering to the following seven conditions: